 These trips are cruises and not formal courses, but you can learn as much or as little as you want.

 The skippers are instructors.
 They are friendly and experienced and will find it difficult not to teach or coach to anyone that shows the slightest bit of interest.

 There is also the opportunity to skipper (with guidance if needed from the skipper) the odd 60+nm passage which will be of interest to anyone with a plan to become a Yachtmaster.

 The itineraries are obviously weather dependent.
 Certain conditions may make it more favourable for a trip across the Channel to explore France and the Channel Islands.
 You should bring your passport just in case.

-You will be expecting to get involved in all aspects of sailing the boat including the cooking.
+You will be expected to get involved in all aspects of sailing the boat including the cooking.
 There will be plenty of time to watch the world drift by and to explore ashore.

 You might sail through the night one night.
-Most nights you will be either in a marina, alongside and buoy or at anchor.
+Most nights you will be either in a marina alongside, or on a buoy or at anchor.

 Except for supper on the evening you join the boat, we cater on board for all meals.
 We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, salmon, muesli and cereal.
 In fact, just the kind of food that you might buy yourself.
 For snacks there is plenty of fruit, but also a supply of chocolate and biscuits.